farhad-ariamaram/farhad-ariamaram/README.md

 Farhad Ariamaram <br />
-Over 2 years experience in .NET Core and Android(java) programming
+Over 2 years of experience in .NET Core and Android(java) programming